challenger1304/dl-scripts/README.md

 (skips episodes that were already downloaded)

 ### Parameters
--a / --all: also downloads all episodes after current one
+-a / --all:     also downloads all episodes after current one -u / --urllist: downloading multiple series at one (each first eisode as separate line)

 ### Requires
  - youtube-dl
  - ffmpeg
+ - curl

  On Ubuntu:
- `sudo apt install youtube-dl ffmpeg`
+ `sudo apt install youtube-dl ffmpeg curl`